 Te Rangihaeata was the nephew of the great Ngati Toa warrior Te Rauparaha.
 Te Rangihaeata’s pa/village was at the head of the Pautahanui arm of Porirua harbour, around the harbour to the left of this picture.
 McKillop was an ambitious young midshipman on HMS Calliope who had been involved in the arrest of Te Rauparaha at his pa at Plimmerton, mainly to take him out of circulation (whereas Te Rauparaha had been quite restrained about the recklessness of the New Zealand Company about native/title rights).

-As tensions escalated, McKillop rigged a small boat with short sail and heavy canvas rigging sufficient to protect his crew against musket fire – and went on scouting missions from the (shambolic) Paremata Barracks, located on the headland at the bottom of this image, into the larger expanse of the harbour.
-At least twice, he narrowly escaped from Te Rangihaeata’s much larger fighting waka/warships – which must have been a stirring sight coming across the water after him, up to 50 paddlers in each.
+As tensions escalated, McKillop rigged a longboat purchased from the owners of the “Tyne” (which had been shipwrecked at Sinclair Head, Cook Strait) with short sail and heavy canvas rigging sufficient to protect his crew against musket fire – and went on scouting missions from the (shambolic) Paremata Barracks, located on the headland at the bottom of this image, into the larger expanse of the harbour.
+At least twice, he narrowly escaped from Te Rangihaeata’s much larger and faster fighting waka (warcanoes) – which must have been a stirring sight coming across the water after him, up to 50 paddlers in each.

 All at the bottom of my street.
 The aerial view is based on the Mayor’s Xmas card of 2011.
 Sold privately 2016.
 Oils, 12″x 36″